kaliop/gulp-assets-builder/README.md

 ### Custom installation

 1. Install `gulp` and `gulp-task-maker` as devDependencies: `npm install -D gulp gulp-task-maker`.
-2. [Download a ZIP of this repo](https://github.com/gradientz/assets-builder/archive/master.zip) and copy the `gulp-tasks` directory or only the task scripts you want to ue.
+2. [Download a ZIP of this repo](https://github.com/gradientz/assets-builder/archive/master.zip) and copy the `gulp-scripts` directory or only the task scripts you want to ue.
 3. Write your own `gulpfile.js`, following the [gulp-task-maker documentation](https://github.com/fvsch/gulp-task-maker/blob/master/README.md).

 Usage